-Occupancy and equipment expense includes the costs of leasing and maintaining our office spaces, software licensing and maintenance costs and maintenance expenses on computer hardware and other equipment.
-Occupancy and equipment expense for the year ended December 31, 2021 increased by \$19.1 million compared to 2020, primarily due to increases in expenses related to software licenses and our technology portfolio.
+Occupancy and equipment expense includes the costs of leasing and maintaining our office spaces, software licensing and maintenance costs, and maintenance expense on computer hardware and other equipment.
+Occupancy and equipment expense for the year ended December 31, 2022 increased by \$34.3 million compared to 2021, primarily due to increased expense related to software licenses.